Scientists Send Messages To Exoplanet, Hope To Receive Reply From Alien Life In 25 Years

 As Newsweek added, it was Sonar’s organizers who had specifically conceived the project, and asked for assistance from the Institute of Space Studies of Catalonia (IEEC) and the METI scientists.
 As the “festival of music, creativity, and technology” took place from October 16 to 18, they sent messages to the red dwarf star GJ273, which has an exoplanet called GJ273b that has been cited as potentially habitable.

 All in all, the transmission lasted a total of 33 minutes, with the messages consisting of basic concepts that progressively build up to more complex content, beamed for 11 minutes each day.
-Newsweek explained that the message was repeated thrice, as that would allow any possible form of alien life to make adjustments for errors as necessary.
+Newsweek explained that the message was repeated three times, as that would allow any possible form of alien life to make adjustments for errors as necessary.

 Although the content of the messages was mostly identical, there was one specific difference that stood out — a “cosmic clock” with information on the passage of time The cosmic clock on each of the messages was slightly different, in order to show how much time had passed in between the sending of the messages.